planetarysoftware/ISIS_TC/README.md

 ### ASC Core

 *ASC Core* is defined as the contents of the repository located at
 <https://github.com/USGS-Astrogeology/ISIS3>.
 This is the location of the ISIS3 low-level API and applications.
-As the ASC continues to modularize ISIS3 and explores potential name changes this document will be updated to point to the ASC core software capabilities.
+As the ASC continues to modularize ISIS3 and explores potential name changes this document will be updated appropriately.

 ### Dependent Projects